 By knowing which services your HOA pays for, you also become familiar with the services you should be getting.
 Aside from services, you are now also entitled to various amenities that your HOA offers.
 Try to take full advantage of what your community has in the way of common amenities.

 These usually include things like amenity centers, community pools, and fitness facilities.
 Get your own amenity keys or access cards, so you and your family can enjoy these amenities when you want.

 Living in an HOA does not just allow you and your family to live in a safe, clean neighborhood with plenty of amenities.
 The HOA community also presents an opportunity for resident involvement.

 The best way to get involved with your HOA management is by attending the HOA annual meetings.
 This way, you and your fellow residents have a better idea of the projects and challenges that your community may be faced with.
 Plus, you get to address those issues together, as a community.

-Some people view homeowners association and management companies as a negative.
-When in all reality, they keep the property values of a community high and the investments of homeowners as safe as possible.
+Some people have a common misconception about homeowners associations and management companies.
+In truth, though, they keep the property values of a community high and the investments of homeowners as safe as possible.

 When evaluating whether HOA living is right for you, it’s important to look at its pros and cons.
 Living in an HOA community means paying monthly fees and complying with its many rules.
 But, it also means preserving your property values, having access to well-maintained amenities, and benefitting from a sundry of inclusive services (such as landscaping).
 If you can bear with the minor inconveniences HOAs bring, you will reap more rewards in the long run.